 It takes time to build connections with both your peers and readers.

-When you start a blog and you’re serious about growing your online presence, you’ll soon realize that it’s not about the blog.
+When you start a blog and you’re serious about growing your blog, you’ll soon realize that it’s not about the blog.
 Nope, it’s not about owning a blog.
 After all, anyone and everyone can own one and the barriers to entry aren’t even that high.
 It’s not about writing.
 It’s not about blogging.
 And it’s not even about having followers on social media.

 So what is it about?

 I believe that just like being in any other industry, being connected and networking (ugh that word we all introverts dread!) is very relevant to blogging too.
-If relationships don’t matter in building your online presence, why do you think affiliate programs offers to pay a commission to affiliate marketers?
+If relationships don’t matter in building your blog, why do you think affiliate programs offer to pay a commission to affiliate marketers?
 It’s because these affiliate programs know that bloggers have a deeper relationship with their readers than themselves do.
 Therefore, if they wanted to market their product to this specific set of readers, it’s much more convenient to offer to pay a commission than to find these customers themselves.

 But these authentic and loyal relationships can take over a year to build.
 Just think about the last time you landed on a new blog article through Google.
 Did you wholeheartedly trust this new blogger?
 Let me guess, you probably didn’t know who was speaking to you.
 When we are in a rush to find information, we usually don’t pay attention to who’s helping us.
 We just want to be helped.
 But if you land on on that person’s site again or again, you’ll notice a pattern.

-“Hey it’s this girl again.
+“Hey, it’s this girl again.
 She really knows a lot about this topic!
 Let me check out her other content.”
 They have to experience that you can help them get results.
 They have to see that you have made their tomorrow much more beautiful.
 And all of this takes time.

 It takes time for search engines to crawl you.